 That said, many recipes are already overly sweet – so you may find that a 1:1 substitution will work just find for you.
 Modifying recipes for a keto diet is always a bit of an experiment, so play around with it a few times to find the amounts that work for you!

-Granulated Erythritol vs. Powdered Erythritol
+What is the Difference Between Granulated Erythritol vs. Powdered Erythritol

-Granulated erythritol can work well in many baked recipes, when a bit of sugar graininess isn’t a problem.
+Granulated erythritol can work well in many baked recipes when a bit of sugar graininess isn’t a problem.
 However, if you’re looking to dissolve it into anything (like when I make my keto BBQ sauce) – I highly recommend using powdered instead.
 It dissolves far better and creates a smoother texture.

-Where to buy erythritol:
+Where to buy Erythritol Keto Sweetener:

 Disclosure: This contains Amazon affiliate links.
 As an affiliate, I earn from qualifying commissions.
 It does not change your user experience.